-Research ethics is part of the project's data management and good academic practice.
+Research ethics is part of data management and good scientific practice.

 Informed consent to participate in research is a central ethical principle in research with human participants.
 People participating in research have the right to participate voluntarily but also to refuse to participate without fear of negative consequences.